 Using a broker to get a mortgage

-Instead of going directly to a lender such as a building society for a mortgage, a broker could be used.
-A broker may be an estate agent or a mortgage or insurance broker.
-They will act as an agent to introduce people to a source of mortgage loan to help them buy a house.
+Instead of going directly to a lender such as a building society for a mortgage you could use a broker such as an estate agent or a mortgage or insurance broker.
+They will act as the agent to introduce you to the source of mortgage loan.

-You may want to use a broker because it can save you time shopping around.
-However, some lenders offer products direct to customers that a broker may not be in a position to offer.
-So, it may be best to shop around, to see what else is available.
+If you use a broker it may save you time shopping around.
+However, some lenders only offer products directly to customers.
+A broker may not be in a position to offer such deals to you.

 A broker may be used when it could be difficult obtaining a mortgage directly from a lender, for example:-

 - the property is unusual in some way

 - more than two people wish to jointly purchase the property